Freedom of Information frequently asked questions

 The council does not hold information on the recruitment or numbers of supply teachers.
 Individual schools are responsible for the employment of teachers.

-The council can confirm that none of the buildings within its housing portfolio are more than 5 storeys and none of these properties have aluminium composite cladding (ACM).
+The council can confirm that none of the buildings within its property portfolio are more than 5 storeys and none of these properties have aluminium composite cladding (ACM).
 We have reviewed all our buildings to ensure they have up to date fire risk assessments.

 Under the 1965 Commons Registration Act, Wiltshire Council is the Commons Registration Authority for the County of Wiltshire.
 Wiltshire County Council originally drew up the registers of Common Land and Town and Village Greens, and Wiltshire Council is now responsible for: